PhilTanner/PHPads/README.md

 # PHPads
-Simple PHP banner ad script that requires no MySQL
+Simple PHP banner ad script ~~that requires no MySQL~~

+I know this project description specifically says it requires no MySQL, so creating a MySQL Version branch seems odd, but I found that when dealing with 125,000+ impressions a day, the ads.dat config file would get corrupted due to simultaneous read/write cycles only retrieving half the file as it was being written.
+This was not prevented by flock(), and caused behaviour such as being locked out of the admin tool, due to admin username / password missing, and other settings "disappearing".

 Recommended minimum Apache configuration: